sudhamsugurijala/Facial-Reconstruction/README.md

 ### Acknowledgements

  The implementation of inpainting is mostly based on the tensorflow implementation of [inpainting_gmcnn by shepnerd](https://github.com/shepnerd/inpainting_gmcnn).
-Slight moifications were made to accomodate custom masks drawn by users.
+Slight modifications were made to accomodate custom masks drawn by users.